A former university media communications professor, Sallie, an independent publisher, also writes romantic fiction novels and short stories.

 Riddle: What is that has just about everything for sale at a low price, but causes trembling vibrations and the sound of doors slamming closed, for good, wherever it goes?
 Answer: The opening of a new Walmart store.

-Hundreds of neighborhood businesses, around the nation and the world, have felt the impact of the opening of a new Wal-Mart store.
+Hundreds of neighborhood businesses, around the nation and the world, have felt the impact of the opening of a new Walmart store.
 Many have found out, after the giant retailer came to town, that having such a big new neighbor meant the end of their business.
-They simply could compete no longer, because Wal-Mart uses a pricing strategy that knocks them completely out of the boxing arena.
+They simply could not compete because Walmart uses a pricing strategy that knocks them completely out of the boxing arena.
 Why?
-Because most small retailers do not have the kind of bargaining power that Wal-Mart has with suppliers, and--therefore, cannot compete on price with a company that owns more than 10,000 stores worldwide.
+Because most small retailers do not have the kind of bargaining power that Walmart has with suppliers.
+They cannot compete on price with a company that owns more than 10,000 stores worldwide.

-This Hub is not about the "Wal-Mart phenomenon," but the phenomenon does underscore how vital the concept of "price" is in the marketplace.
-Not just for "Mom and Pop" retailers, but also for manufacturers and marketing executives as well.
-Pricing decisions are "make or break" decisions for businesses, and for this reason decisions about pricing must be made with great care, taking into consideration an incredibly complex array of environmental and competitive concerns.
+This article is not about the Walmart phenomenon, but the phenomenon does underscore how vital the concept of price is in the marketplace.
+Not just for mom and pop retailers, but also for manufacturers and marketing executives as well.
+Pricing decisions are make-or-break decisions for businesses, and for this reason, decisions about pricing must be made with great care, taking into consideration an incredibly complex array of environmental and competitive concerns.

 New-Product Pricing Strategies

 Pricing structure usually changes over time as a company's products move through their life cycles.
 When a new company is bringing a new product to market, it is presented with the challenge of setting prices for the first time.
 In this situation, a company can choose between two broad strategies, market-skimming pricing or market-penetration pricing.